 - Keep good oral hygiene.

 Place your index (pointer) and middle finger on your cheek bone.
 Run your fingers down over your masseter muscle, which ends at your bottom jaw (see Figure 3).
 As you move your fingers, find areas that feel tender or tight.
 Massage these areas with your fingers in a circular motion for 30 seconds.
-Do this 2 to 3 times a day.
+Do this 2 to 3 times every day.